leinardi/pylint-pycharm/README.md

 _If I have seen further it is by standing on the sholders of Giants - Isaac Newton_

-A huge thank you to the project [CheckStyle-IDEA](https://github.com/jshiell/checkstyle-idea), which code and architecture I have heavily used for when developing this plugin.
+A huge thank you to the project [CheckStyle-IDEA](https://github.com/jshiell/checkstyle-idea), which code and architecture I have heavily used when developing this plugin.

 ## License